acp29/eventer/README.md

 - Changed wave dropdown menu interuption setting from cancel to queue
 - exported the appdesigner to .m file to simplify requesting changes to the source code via GitHub

+**v1.1.2** Release version (source code in two versions associated with MATLAB R2019a and 2020b versions)

+- Fixed bug that prevented the opening of raw text files

 ## Development roadmap

 - Reduce memory footprint of eventer